CoreWeave

 Configure Readiness Probe

-The CoreWeave Cloud UI adds a Readiness Probe to Windows Virtual Servers, to better communicate when start-up procedures have completed.
-Windows images include a simple TCP listener on port 1337 to communicate with the Kubernetes API.
-The port Windows listens on can be changed via Cloud-Init:
+In order to clearly communicate when start-up procedures have completed, the CoreWeave Cloud UI adds a Readiness Probe to Windows Virtual Servers.
+Windows images include a simple TCP listener on default port 1337 to communicate with the Kubernetes API.

-Certain applications in Windows, like Parsec, can disrupt idle an inactivity timers.
-This can mean that despite setting a lock screen or screensaver timer, they never engage when a Parsec session (or other application) is active.
+Certain applications in Windows, like Parsec, can disrupt timers set to detect inactivity or idling.
+This means that—despite setting a lock screen or screensaver timer, as in the previous step—the timer may never engage when a Parsec session or other application is active.

 This behavior can be overridden via cloudInit.
+For most applications a user will need to specify the executable name.
 For Parsec or Teradici, only the application name is required.
-For other applications, specify the executable name:

 cloudInit: |